Nielspace/Learning-DataScience/Module 01/README.md

 The approach of our will be full hands-on.
 The concepts will unfold itself as we move onwards through the course.

+We will follow the process that is decribed in the image below

 ![](../images/Process.png)

+## Week 1

+01. Into Machine Learning with Linear Regression
+02. Into Machine Learning with Logistic Regression

+## Week 2

+03. Understanding Statictical Methods part 1
+04. Understanding Statictical Methods part 2